RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 - The creature arrives in Geneva.
 - It sees a kid in the woods and hopes to turn him into a companion (thinking children are innocent and non-prejudiced).
 - It murders the kid (choked) because <small>a)</small> it's Frankenstein's brother, and <small>b)</small> he gets rejected <small>(again)</small>.
-- He tries to frame the babysitter for it (by putting a photo from the boys jacket into hers).
+- He tries to frame the nanny for it (by putting a photo from the boys jacket into hers).

 ---